-The methane is commercially well known as a very inexpensive and environmentally safe feedstock of fuel supplies.
-It is, in a chemical point of view, the smallest molecule in the entire hydrocarbon series, which consists of only one carbon surrounded by four hydrogen atoms.
+The methane is commercially well-known as a very inexpensive and environmentally safe feedstock of fuel supplies.
+It is, in a chemical point of view, the smallest molecule in the entire hydrocarbon series, which consists of only one carbon atom surrounded by four hydrogen atoms.
 The most abundant and unique source of methane is the natural gas reserves, which are located in many parts of the world.
-With its low molecular weight and non-polar nature, the boiling point of methane is extremely low (-164°C) and can only be found in the gaseous state under ambient conditions.
+With its low molecular weight and non-polar nature, the boiling point of methane is extremely low (-164 °C) and can only be found in the gaseous state under ambient conditions.
 This property, coupled with the fact that many natural gas reserves are now located in very remote areas, makes this resource somewhat expensive to transport.

-The fact that methane is very flammable when presents in the oxygen containing atmosphere makes some people confused that methane is one of the very reactive molecules.
+The fact that methane is very flammable when existing in the oxygencontaining atmosphere makes some people confused that methane is one of very reactive molecules.
 Indeed, methane is somewhat unreactive compound by its nature.
-Tables 2.1 and 2.2 compare the average bond energy of C-H bond inside the methane molecule and its first ionization potential with some of those other common gases, respectively.
-Based upon these data, although the ionization potential of the methane molecule is in the same order of magnitude with those of other common gases, its bond energy between C-H is markedly high compared to other covalent bonds.
+Tables 2.1 and 2.2 compare the average bond energy of C-H bond inside the methane molecule and its first ionization potential with some of other common gases, respectively.
+Based upon these data, although the ionization potential of the methane molecule is in the same order of magnitude with that of other common gases, its bond energy between C-H is markedly high as compared to other covalent bonds.

-In the most cases, methane can be made reactive only by using very reactive species, such as radicals, and so the radical chemistry is among the few effective techniques that have been traditionally applied for reaction with methane.
-At present, the oxidation of methane with oxygen is one of the most well known radical reaction, which thermally converts the methane molecule into wide range of products depending upon the reaction conditions used, but thermodynamically, this application favors for the production of $CO_2$ , CO, and $H_2O$ (Poonphatanapricha, 1997).
+In the most cases, methane can be made reactive only by using very reactive species, such as radicals, and so the radical chemistry is among the few effective techniques that have been traditionally applied for reactions with methane.
+The oxidation of methane with oxygen is a well-known radical reaction, which thermally converts methane molecule into a wide range of products, depending upon the reaction conditions used, but thermodynamically, this application is favorable for the production of CO_2 , CO, and H_2O (Poonphatanapricha, 1997).

 Bond Bond energy (kJ/mol) Bond Bond energy (kJ/mol)

-С-Н 463 Н-Н 436
+C-H 463 H-H 436

 C-C 344 O-H 463

 C=C 615 0-0 142

 C-0 350 0=0 539